juj/gowin_flipflop_drainer/README.md

 - Also reducing the frequency that the additions are performed will mitigate the issue, although one must reduce the frequency by a great deal to make the video signal stable, e.g. down to < 20Hz. (change the clock signal in instantiation of `flipflop_drainer` in `top.v`)

+- On Tang Nano 9K, having a 600 additions long adder chain ticking at 154 Hz gives an unstable video signal.
+Splitting this half to 300 additions yields mostly stable video signal.
+Instantiating two 300 adders long adder chains, where one adds on the posedge of the 154 Hz clock, and the other on the negedge of a 154 Hz clock, yields again a stable image.
+This suggests that the root cause would be a peak power draw problem, which the power supply would not be adequate to feed.

 ## How to run

 The repository has been written to be ready for Tang Nano 9K out of the box.